Euchie23/Squid_Fest/Squid_Concentration_Analysis/5-Human_Health_Risk/README.md

 - **💬 Communication of Scientific Uncertainty**
   Framed risk estimates in terms of relative exceedance, consumer exposure levels, and regulatory thresholds to aid interpretation by non-specialist stakeholders.

----

-- **📈 Enhancing Interpretability Through Icons and Annotation**
-  Integrated pollutant source icons into graphs to improve visual storytelling and reinforce the link between contaminants and ecological/industrial origins.